keekeen/MX-Switch-Break-In-Machine-Plus/README.md

 | M3 x 12mm                            | 2   | Fasterners for counter switch and top housing |

 ## Operation Guide ⚙️
+_To be updated with video_

 ## Maintenance/Assembly Guide 🔧
 #### For general maintenace:
-Apply a generous amount of lubricant between the pusher and machine housing and bearing once in awhile/prior to use.
+Apply a generous amount of lubricant between the pusher and machine housing and bearing once in awhile.

 #### If you decide to <del>dissect</del> disassemble the machine:
-Refer to the following as a reference when assembling and please take extra precaution on text that are highlighted in **bold**.
+_To be updated with video_<br>

 ## Changelog 📒
 - `15/01/2023:` Initial documentation draft